 The biggest truth about me is that I’m a work-in-progress.
 Who I am now is not who I’ll be in 5 years, 10 years, or 20 years.
 The same is true for you, and my hope as you read my work is that you’ll feel encouraged in your journey and prompted to share stories of your own that may help others, bring healing to your soul, and lead to deep, meaningful, and long-lasting connections.

-Kari Kampakis is a blogger, author, speaker, and newspaper columnist from Birmingham, Alabama.
+Kari Kampakis is an author, speaker, blogger, and newspaper columnist from Birmingham, Alabama.

-Her two books for teen and tween girls, 10 Ultimate Truths Girls Should Know and Liked: Whose Approval Are You Living For, have been used widely across the country by teen youth groups and small groups to empower girls through faith.
+Her two books for teen girls, 10 Ultimate Truths Girls Should Know and Liked: Whose Approval Are You Living For, have been used widely across the country by teen youth groups and small groups to empower girls through faith.
+Kari’s newest book, Love Her Well: 10 Ways to Find Joy and Connection with Your Teenage Daughter, releases August 2020.

 Kari’s work has been featured on The Huffington Post, The TODAY Show, EWTN, Proverbs 31, Yahoo!
 News, The Eric Metaxas Show, Ann Voskamp’s blog, and other national outlets.
 She and her husband, Harry, have four daughters and a dog named Lola.